+There has been a growing concern among users of NOAA Atlas 14 products that they have been developed from AMS data using stationary frequency analysis methods and as such may not be appropriate in the presence of non-stationary climate.
 In an effort to understand the potential impact of non-stationary climate conditions on precipitation frequency estimates, the Federal Highway Administration tasked HDSC to conduct a pilot project to look into this issue, but preliminary findings were inconclusive.
-Despite the significant effort we put into this task, we did not have a definite answer to whether non-stationary methods are advantageous in practice.
+Despite the significant effort we put into this task, we did not produce a definite answer to whether non-stationary methods are advantageous in practice.

-With help from academia, HDSC continues this investigation with the ultimate goal of developing a modeling framework that will allow non-stationary climate effects to be integrated into the NOAA Atlas 14 process, and will produce credible precipitation frequency estimates which can be relied upon by Federal water agencies.

-Since 2016, HDSC has been working together with the Penn State University team led by Drs.
-Shaby and Mejia on assessing the suitability of different non-stationary frequency analysis methods with respect to NOAA Atlas 14.
-As part of this effort, we have been evaluating estimates from various types of non-stationary models against the current NOAA Atlas 14 stationary model and investigating a number of related issues, such as performance of the AMS and PDS models in terms of the uncertainty of precipitation frequency estimators, effects of different de-clustering techniques and threshold selection mechanisms for the PDS model, effects of distribution parameterization techniques, etc. We have been also exploring if other covariates in addition to time may improve estimates.
-The details of methods tested and major findings will be shared in a report that will be published on the PFDS website in late-2018.
+With help from academia, HDSC continued this investigation with the ultimate goal of developing credible precipitation frequency estimates which can be relied upon by Federal water agencies.
+Since 2016, HDSC has been working together with the Penn State University team on assessing the suitability of different non-stationary frequency analysis methods with respect to NOAA Atlas 14.
+As part of this effort, we evaluated estimates from various types of non-stationary models against the current NOAA Atlas 14 stationary model and investigated a number of related issues, such as performance of various AMS and PDS models, effects of declustering techniques and threshold selection mechanisms for the PDS models, effects of distribution parameterization techniques, etc. The details of methods tested and major findings will be shared in a report that will be published on the PFDS website in October 2018.

-Work on testing the feasibility of incorporating future climate projections into precipitation frequency analysis is scheduled to start in May 2018.
-On this task we will collaborate with a team of researchers from the University of Illinois at Urbana-Champaign.
+Work on testing the feasibility of incorporating future climate projections into precipitation frequency analysis started in May 2018.
+We are collaborating on this task with a team of researchers from the University of Illinois at Urbana-Champaign and University of Wisconsin-Madison.